-In preparation for more camping this year (if we’re allowed out lol) I was thinking about improvements to the camping set up.
+In preparation for more camping this year I was thinking about improvements to the camping set up.
 One problem area that jumps out is the storage of small items and other camping kit.
 The smaller, easy to misplace items that need a dedicated home and to be at hands reach.

 Organisation is essential to a smooth and enjoyable camping trip.